 When considering any technology investment, security and privacy are non-negotiable.
 No matter which digital support channels your business offers, keeping your confidential customer + Read More

 Live chat is a great tool for helping to increase sales, decrease resource and make your customers happier.

-So once you’ve taken the plunge and introduced Live Chat software, it’s natural that you’ll want to make the most of your new customer service capabilities.
-Here are some best-practice tips for helping to get extra value from your live chat system and increase the number of satisfied customers through this channel.
+So once you’ve taken the plunge and introduced live chat software, it’s natural that you’ll want to make the most of your new customer service capabilities.
+Here are some best-practice tips for helping to get extra value from your live chat platform and increase the number of satisfied customers through this channel.

-If you were a bricks and mortar store, would you ignore all of the customers walking through your door?
+If you were a brick and mortar store, would you ignore all of the customers walking through your door?
 Of course not – you’d greet them warmly and ask what help they needed.